File for a Rogers guardianship

 What you need for File for a Rogers guardianship

-To become a Rogers guardian, you'll need to file:
+To become a Rogers guardian, you'll need to file these forms:

 - Petition for Appointment of Guardian for an Incapacitated Person (MPC 120).
-In this form, you need to specifically request the authority to administer antipsychotic medication or other “extraordinary” medical treatment.
+In this form, you need to specifically ask for permission to give antipsychotic medication or other “extraordinary” medical treatment.
 You must check the box at #14, “to treat Respondent with antipsychotic medication in accordance with a Treatment Plan” or “for the treatment or action.”

 - Bond (MPC 801).
-The Bond promises that the petitioner agrees to submit to the jurisdiction of the court.
-Since this appointment doesn't authorize the guardian to control the respondent's assets, the guardian’s bond may be without sureties.
-The Bond requires the estimated value of the real estate and the personal estate belonging to the respondent (the person the petitioner thinks needs assistance).
+The Bond promises that the person filing agrees to do what the court says.
+Since this appointment won’t give the guardian permission to control the respondent's (the person you think needs assistance) assets, the bond may be without sureties.
+You will need to fill out the estimated value of the respondent’s real estate and personal estate.

 - Medical Certificate Guardian or Conservatorship (MPC 400) for an incapacitated person who is mentally ill.
-The exam of the respondent must take place within 30 days of each hearing date.
-The medical certificate must be signed by a registered physician, a licensed psychologist, or a certified psychiatric nurse clinical specialist.
+The respondent must be examined within 30 days of each hearing date.
+A registered physician, a licensed psychologist, or a certified psychiatric nurse clinical specialist must sign the medical certificate.

 - Clinical Team Report (MPC 402) for an incapacitated person who is developmentally delayed.
-The exam of the respondent must have taken place within 180 days of the day the petition is filed.
-The Clinical Team Report must be signed by a physician, a licensed psychologist, and a social worker.
+The respondent must have been examined within 180 days of the day the petition is filed.
+A physician, a licensed psychologist, and a social worker must sign the Clinical Team Report.

 - Clinician's Affidavit as to Competency and Treatment (MPC 800).
-The Clinician’s Affidavit must be completed by a licensed physician, psychiatrist, or certified psychiatric nurse clinical specialist who treats the respondent or has evaluated the respondent.
+A licensed physician, psychiatrist, or certified psychiatric nurse clinical specialist who treats or has evaluated the respondent must complete the Clinician’s Affidavit.

-While a Petition for Guardianship is pending, if an emergency exists, the court may appoint a temporary guardian for a specific purpose, for a specific length of time (usually 90 days).
+If there is an emergency while a guardianship petition is pending, the court may appoint a temporary guardian for a specific purpose, for a specific amount of time (usually 90 days).

 If you need help, please see learn how to get help with filing for guardianship.